chinapedia/wikipedia.abstract.en/Page/Music_of_India.md

 Rabindra Sangeet (music of Bengal)

-Rabindranath_Tagore_Ra-Tha_seal_initials.jpg Dance accompanied by Rabindra Sangeet Rabindra Sangeet ( _Robindro Shonggit_, ), also known as Tagore songs, are songs written and composed by Rabindranath Tagore.
+Rabindra Sangeet ( _Robindro Shonggit_, ), also known as Tagore songs, are songs written and composed by Rabindranath Tagore.
 They have distinctive characteristics in the music of Bengal, popular in India and Bangladesh.[27]
 "Sangeet" means music, "Rabindra Sangeet" means music (or more aptly songs) of Rabindra.
-N. Ramani and N Rajam accompanied by T S Nandakumar|thumb

 Tagore wrote some 2,230 songs in Bengali, now known as _Rabindra Sangeet_, using classical music and traditional folk music as sources.[28][29]